 New rule for public water systems

-We will be working with water systems to achieve compliance with the new PFAS MCLs by the April 26, 2027 and April 26, 2029 deadlines, including providing sampling support, technical assistance, and funding for treatment.
+To help water systems achieve compliance with the initial new PFAS MCLs, we provide sampling support, technical assistance, and funding for treatment.

 New PFAS MCLs